Juniata, Philadelphia

-Juniata (also known as Juniata Park) is a working class neighborhood in Northeast Philadelphia, which is a section of the city of Philadelphia, Pennsylvania, United States.
+Juniata (also known as Juniata Park) is a working class neighborhood in North Philadelphia, which is a section of the city of Philadelphia, Pennsylvania, United States.
 Juniata is located south of the Juniata Golf Club in Tacony Creek Park.
 It is bordered to the east by Frankford, to the west by Feltonville, and to the south by Harrowgate and Port Richmond.
 The neighborhood is bordered by G Street to the west, Juniata Park to the north, Tacony Creek to the east, and by SEPTA rail tracks to the south.
 Juniata shares the ZIP code of 19124 with the nearby neighborhood of Frankford.

 History

 Prior to the 1920s, Juniata Park was mostly farmland.
 Nicetown Lane ran generally west to east from near the line of B St. and Erie Avenue through to the present-day Pike Street and Frankford Avenue.
 Powder Mill Lane ran from the present-day Wingohocking Street in Frankford southwest to Nicetown Lane, near the intersection of L and Lycoming Sts.
 I Street, from Ramona Avenue west, was called Fisher's Lane and ran generally through the west side of the Tacony Creek to the intersection of Harrowgate Lane, near the present day H Street and Ramona Avenue.
 Harrowgate Lane ran generally south and southeast into Harrowgate to the present day Atlantic Street, ending at Frankford Avenue.

-The neighborhood's name comes from the Lenape word "onenhia", meaning "standing stone."
+The neighborhood's name comes from the Iroquoian word "onenhia", meaning "standing stone."

 The first row homes were built in Juniata Park, near Castor Avenue and Luzerne Street, in the mid-1920s.
-The western area of Juniata, around I and Cayuga Sts., was developed in the 1950s.
+The western area of Juniata, around I and Cayuga Streets, was developed in the 1950s.